-This is where you can drive home your birthday party theme.
+This is where you can drive home your birthday party theme such as Baby Shark!
 Tiaras, princess slippers and even a large Cinderella carriage make excellent props for a princess party.
 Pennants, soft bats, balls and baseball hats are a must for a little slugger theme.
 You get the picture!
 (Pun intended)

 Party horns and party blowers are often all that is needed to keep a child happy and distracted while you snap a few great photos!